digi-embedded/android-sample-xbeemanager/README.md

 1. The device is powered on.
 2. The XBee device is attached to the SBC board using the XBee socket or using the USB interface.
-3. The device is connected directly to the PC or to the Local Area Network (LAN) by the Ethernet cable.
+3. The device is connected directly to the PC by the micro USB cable.

 Demo run
 --------